SaadShah11/Sessional2STCS/README.md

 Step 1: Download or clone git repository.

-Step 2: Navigate into the folder and run "npm install" in terminal.
+Step 2: Navigate into the folders and run "npm install" in terminal.